-In my humble opinion, for me, I should be paying down my mortgage and debt load, and not concentrating on my retirement.
+For me, I should be paying down my mortgage and debt load and not concentrating on my retirement.

-Until about 1 year ago, I had the potential to get a very good pension from my employer (the pension was capped and a new pension system put in place, although I still have some equity built up in my now capped pension), so I was actually investing heavily in a Spousal RRSP to ensure an income splitting model when I retire.
+Until about one year ago, I had the potential to get an excellent pension from my employer (the allowance was capped and a new pension system put in place, although I still have some equity built up in my now limited Pension), so I was investing heavily in a Spousal RRSP to ensure an income splitting model when I retire.

-Currently I save about 8% of my income in RRSP or retirement funds (without including the new Pension that I am currently part of, that I am not sure what value it has yet).
+Currently, I save about 8% of my income in RRSP or retirement funds (without including the new Pension that I am now part of, that I am not sure what value it has yet).

-Saving 8% annually approaches what I should be saving for my retirement as a minimum (last I heard most “experts” said 10% is a minimum you should save for your retirement).
-I suspect I am ok for retirement, whatever that actually means to me (given I don’t think I can retire for a long time, due to family commitments).
+Saving 8% annually approaches what I should be saving for my retirement as a minimum (last I heard, most “experts” said 10% is a minimum you should save for your retirement).
+I suspect I am ok for retirement, whatever that means to me (given I don’t think I can retire for a long time due to family commitments).

 Wait a Minute, you said….

-What do I mean by the title of this post then?
-I actually am on the “RRSP That’s the Ticket” side of the question of whether to invest in your retirement or pay off your debts?
-My answer is I think I made a mistake, and should have been much more aggressively paying off my debt load (which is not as low as it should be currently).
+What do I mean by the title of this post, then?
+I am on the “RRSP That’s the Ticket” side of the question of whether to invest in your retirement or pay off your debts?
+I think I made a mistake and should have been more aggressively paying off my debt load (which is not as low as it should be currently).

 I make this statement as my opinion of how my debt load is affecting me.
-Let me be clear, carrying debt is making me sick, it keeps me up at night, it distracts me and worries me every day since I went into debt many years ago.
-I am confident this worry has affected my health directly, worrying about this debt and the scenarios that come from still carrying this debt, this late in my working career.
+Carrying debt is making me sick.
+It keeps me up at night.
+It distracts me and worries me every day since I went into debt many years ago.
+I am confident this worry has affected my health directly, worrying about this debt and the scenarios that come from still carrying this debt this late in my career.

-What should I be doing now is the next interesting question?
-I think I need to sit down with my wife and figure out how to change all of this, but we were going to do that anyhow given it is almost the end of this home finance quarter.
+What I should be doing now is the following interesting question?
+I need to sit down with my wife and figure out how to change all of this, but we were going to do that anyhow, given it is almost the end of this home finance quarter.